VikenHadavani/summerintership2024_D23IT168/README.md

 ➠Connect it with Knowledge Base
 - Linked the created agent with the knowledge base to enable it to access and retrieve information from the resume stored in S3.

+### Day 5: Interacting with the Resume

+➠Interact with your Resume
+- Interacted with the resume through the agent.
+This involved querying the agent to retrieve specific information from the resume, ensuring the setup was functional and effective.